kersh/need-for-scroll/README.md

 ## Other notes

-LionBars is a relatively new plugin and has been recently fully rewritten.
-The basic functionality is there and working, other extras like light and dark styles, etc. are going to be added soon.

 Thank you for your interest LionBars!

 If you wish to contribute, make sure you contact me at me@nikolaydyankov.com